trustedsec/tap/README.md

 helps with content/egress filtering so you can ensure you always have everything up-to-date.
 In order to use proxychains, just type proxychains4 <command_you_want_to_use> - TAP updates automatically use this.

+# Logging

+TAP during the setup process will prompt you to see if you want to log all commands executed on the system.
+If you do, all commands that are entered on the system will be logged so that you can provide to the customer or keep records of what happened on the devices.
+All logs are saved under /var/log/messages.

 # Supported Operating Systems

 Ubuntu 14.04 LTS (should work fine on debian and other ubuntu versions)